redpesk-common/platform-info-binding/docs/3-usages.md

 #### unsubscribe

-Allow you to unsubscribe from an event
+Allows you to unsubscribe from an event

 ```bash
 platform-info unsubscribe